Editor: Jaap Horst

 Some of the Galibiers will be sold in Europe.
 Braam-Ruben and Vendiesse will each keep a Stelvio.
 All other Bugattis will go, together with several other interesting cars to the museum of Peter Mullin in Oxnard, California.

 The cars will be exhibited there UNRESTORED!
-Only the Delage D8 and the Peugeot will undergo a restauration.
+The vehicles will be displayed exactly as they were.
+At the moment only the Delage D8 and the Peugeot will undergo a restoration.

 Cars in the collection, The numbers are from the 1977 police report: